Where diverse populations gather: Transit accessibility and the spatial structure of social mixing: Results

-The preceding analyses estimate global relationships that assume the transit--mixing association is spatially constant within each city.
+The preceding analyses estimate global relationships that assume the transit--diversity association is spatially constant within each city.
 To examine whether this relationship varies across space, and to identify where transit catchment diversity most strongly translates into realized visitor mixing, we employ geographically weighted regression (GWR).
 GWR estimates location-specific coefficients for each POI using an adaptive bisquare kernel, with bandwidth optimized by corrected AIC (see Section~\ref{sec:gwr}).
 Statistical significance of local coefficients is assessed using the da~Silva--Fotheringham correction for multiple testing.
-We classify POIs as \textit{transit--mixing hotspots} where the local transit catchment coefficient is both positive and significant, then characterize these hotspots by their distance to the city center, surrounding POI density, and proximity to the nearest transit stop.
+We classify POIs as \textit{transit--diversity hotspots} where the local transit catchment coefficient is both positive and significant, then characterize these hotspots by their distance to the city center, surrounding POI density, and proximity to the nearest transit stop.
 A logistic regression jointly models the predictors of hotspot status (see Section~\ref{sec:gwr_hotspots}).

-Across cities, the GWR results (all POIs by city and social-mixing dimension) reveal substantial spatial heterogeneity in the relationship between transit catchment diversity and visitor diversity, with clear differences between the birth background and income dimensions (Supplementary Table S5).
-For birth background, most cities exhibit predominantly positive local coefficients (typically 58-76\%), indicating a generally positive association between transit accessibility and birth-background mixing, although the magnitude and spatial concentration of this effect vary markedly.
-Notably, US cities, especially New York, show much stronger and more spatially concentrated effects, reflected in high hotspot shares (e.g., 60.1\%) and substantially higher model fit ($R^2 \approx .80$), whereas Swedish cities display weaker and more diffuse patterns with lower $R^2$ values.
-In contrast, income-based results are less stable and more heterogeneous, with larger coefficient variability, weaker model fit (generally $R^2 < .15$), and less consistent spatial patterns across cities.
-Given these differences, subsequent analyses focus on birth-background diversity in top cities where the GWR achieves relatively sufficient explanatory power ($R^2 > .15$), as these cases provide more reliable and interpretable evidence of how transit accessibility shapes spatial patterns of social mixing.
-This gives us the three Swedish cities, Gothenburg, Malmö, and Uppsala, and the three US cities, New York, Atlanta, and Washington, DC (Figure \ref{fig:3}).
+Across cities, the GWR results (all POIs by city and social-mixing dimension) reveal substantial spatial heterogeneity in the relationship between transit catchment diversity and visitor diversity (Supplementary Table S3).
+Most studied cities (8 out of 12) exhibit positive local coefficients, indicating a generally positive association between transit accessibility and birth-background visitor diversity, although the magnitude and spatial concentration of this effect vary markedly.
+Notably, the three US cities, show much stronger and more spatially concentrated effects, reflected in high hotspot shares (7.5--32.5\%) and substantially higher model fit ($R^2 \approx .70-.80$), whereas Swedish cities display weaker and more diffuse patterns with lower $R^2$ values.